varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzureCreateExternalOnStage.md

 # Create External On Stage

-Should the Staging process "DROP" and "CREATE EXTERNAL TABLE" before running the Staging Stored Procedure.
+Should the Staging process `DROP` and `CREATE EXTERNAL TABLE` before running the Staging Stored Procedure.

 Notes: